 Most of machine learning can be broken down into two major categories: classification and prediction.
 Classification is where you try to decide which category something belongs into.
 A couple of examples include “Is the picture a cat or a dog?” or “given these factors, does a person make over $50,000 per year?”
 Models like logistic regression, random forests, and XGBoost are among the most commonly used.
 Prediction is where you try to predict a value at a certain point in the future.
 Some examples are “What will be the cost of a stock in 3 months?” or “If we make these changes, how much will our sales increase?”
 Linear regression and general linear models (GLM) are a couple of the commonly used models.
 Today I am going to focus on classification with random forests.
-Check out this article for more information on the details of how random forests works.
+Check out this nice article by Tony Yiu (@tonester524) for more information on the details of how random forests works.

 One of the challenges of building any model is choosing the best hyperparameters.
 Hyperparameters are values you set when you are training, whereas parameters are values that are learned during training.
 For example, you can set the number of decision trees to use in a random forest.
 It can be tricky, though.
 Too few trees and your model may not be optimal and thus perform poorly.
 Too many trees and your model may result in overfitting and also increase computational time significantly.
 How do you find this balance without having to manually change each combination of hyperparameters and re-run training?
-Talk about labor intensive and, honestly, a huge waste of your time valuable time (see Time blog).
+Talk about labor intensive and, honestly, a huge waste of your time valuable time.
 Enter “Grid Search.”

 In this post, I show you how to use Python’s GridSearchCV method along with a RandomForestRegressor to perform an exhaustive grid search to find the optimal hyperparameters for a simple random forest model.
-My purpose is not to do an exhaustive analysis of the dataset in order to get the absolute best classification results, but rather to demonstrate the process and provide a template script you can use with your own data.
-Feel free to take this dataset, manipulate it, and see if you get better results.
+My purpose is not to do an exhaustive analysis of the data set in order to get the absolute best classification results, but rather to demonstrate the process and provide a template script you can use with your own data.
+Feel free to take this data set, manipulate it, and see if you get better results.
 If you do, please be sure to share them.

-The script, in the form of a Jupyter Notebook found on my Github, takes census data and tries to predict if the person in each row makes less or greater than $50,000 per year.
+The script, in the form of a Jupyter Notebook found on my Github, takes census data and tries to predict if the person in each row makes less than or greater than $50,000 per year.
 The data I used came from the UCI Machine Learning Repository at https://archive.ics.uci.edu/ml/datasets/Census+Income.
 In the script, the following is done:

 The script is straightforward and will hopefully allow you to be more productive in your work.
 Instead of a lot of manual labor, you can focus on the things you love about data science and making your business more efficient and profitable.